 First of all, I want to clarify that it all depends on the context of each athlete and sport discipline, so for being more specific, in my conclusions and arguments, I am going to be based on professional cycling performance (endurance sport), as this is my real work field.

 Let´s start now analyzing the graphic below (infographic) where you can see a comparative of Fat Oxidation curves between High Fat Low Carbohydrate (HFLC) and High Carbohydrate Low Fat (HCLF) athletes.
 The curve is based on different data extracted from the currently available literature and my own work with professional cyclists.

 It is well understood that chronic HFLC diets can increase Fat Oxidation to very high rates that can´t be reached with HCLF diets.
 Interesting data from Volek et al. (2015) showed peak oxidation rates close to 1.54 g/min in ultrarunners adapted to an HFLC diet, which was a 2.3-fold higher than in the HCLF group.
-These rates were observed at a submaximal intensity (64% VO2 max).
 Moreover, Prins et al. (2019) registered peak rates of fat oxidation around 1.26 g/min in male athletes after 6 weeks of HFLC diet, which represented a 63% higher than those measured on the HCLF diet group.
 Similar results were obtained recently by Burke et al. (2017) in the famous Super-Nova project, although this work was criticized (unfairly, maybe) because of the short adaptation time to the diet they used (3 weeks).